WorkOfStan/mycms/README.md

 * 200819: refactor FORCE_301, FRIENDLY_URL and REDIRECTOR_ENABLED to a variable, so that all scenarios can be PHPUnit tested
 * 200819: consider REQUEST_URI query vs \_GET - shouldn't just one source of truth be used?
 * 200921: for PHP/7.1.0+ version use protected for const in MyCommon, MyFriendlyUrl, MyAdminProcess.php
-* 210425: $option[return-output] might be obsolete as each method using it already returns string and doesn't echo the result (would result @return mixed void or string issue)

 ### TODO SECURITY
 * 190723: pokud jsou v té samé doméně dvě různé instance MyCMS, tak přihlášením do jednoho admin.php jsem přihlášen do všech, i když ten uživatel tam ani neexistuje